Kevin-Cain/TravelGas/README.md

 * User makes account, inputs there car MPG, starting point and destination.
 * The Google maps api is then called to find the distance of the trip.
-* The Gas Api is then called to find current gas prices along this trip.
+* The CollectApi is then called to find current gas prices along this trip.
 * This data is then calculated to find the amount of money it would cost currently to drive this trip in their vehicle.